Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Introduction

-Emergency management involves the coordination of various functions to deal with major emergencies, including prevention, preparedness, response, and rehabilitation.
-In emergencies, coordination between different functions is crucial.
-Law enforcement focuses on the prevention, investigation, and apprehension of individuals suspected or convicted of criminal offenses.
-Emergency Medical Services (EMS) provide critical care, transportation, and disaster medicine, involving professionals such as doctors, paramedics, and volunteers.
-Firefighting deals with extinguishing hazardous fires that threaten people and property.
-Protection of the environment involves safeguarding ecosystems through the monitoring and intervention of organizations such as forest guards and volunteers.
-Search and rescue aims to find missing persons and bring them to safety, which is often carried out by organizations like firefighters and EMS.
-Border security, carried out by the police or specialized guard services, focuses on controlling borders to ensure security and economic well-being.
-Overall, emergency management centralizes command and control for public safety agencies during emergencies.
-To realize these functions within \ac{PPDR} services, real-time access to information via a broadband connection is critical.
-This opens the door to a variety of data-centric, multimedia applications that greatly enhance the capabilities for communication in emergency scenarios.
-The white paper in \cite{bapon_fakhruddin_2019_3406127} proposes the next generation of disaster data infrastructure to successfully collect, process, and display disaster data in reducing the impact of natural hazards.
+The white paper \cite{bapon_fakhruddin_2019_3406127} proposes the next generation of disaster data infrastructure to successfully collect, process, and display disaster data in reducing the impact of natural hazards.
 Data collection plays a crucial role for the proposed solutions in\cite{bapon_fakhruddin_2019_3406127}, and most of the time, this data collection is completed through mobile networks.
 Therefore, uninterrupted connectivity is required.
 However, it is likely to be affected by a disaster strike.
 On the other hand, all these mobile network technologies require energy sources to operate and are also prone to disaster strikes.
 With the United Nations (UN) aiming to reach net-zero CO$_2$ emissions by 2050, the energy consumption of \ac{RAN} components such as \glspl{BS} and data centers, powered mainly by non-renewable sources, poses a significant challenge to sustainability efforts \cite{UN_sustainable}.
 Transitioning to green energy models in powering \ac{RAN} infrastructure and energy-efficient solutions is crucial for reducing carbon footprints and ensuring that next-generation communication systems align with global sustainability goals.
 This is paramount since the information and communication technologies (ICT) sector is expected to account for up to 20 percent of global energy consumption by 2030 \cite{kement2023sustaining}.
 Hence, green energy technologies and integrated communication architectures should be considered in the development of disaster-resistant communication systems.